Azure/azure-powershell/src/SecurityInsights/SecurityInsights/help/Update-AzSentinelAlertRule.md

 ```powershell
 PS C:\> Update-AzSentinelAlertRule -ResourceGroupName "MyResourceGroup" -WorkspaceName "MyWorkspaceName" -AlertRuleId "MyAlertRuleId" -Disabled -DisplayName "Disabled-AlertRuleDisplayName"
 ```
-This example updates an **AlertRule** setting it to *Disabled* and renames to *Disabled-AlertRuleDisplayName*.
+This example updates an **AlertRule** setting it to *Disabled* and renames the AlertRule to *Disabled-AlertRuleDisplayName*.
 All other properties will remain the same.

 ### Example 2
 ```powershell